Lake sturgeon: Distribution and habitat

-This species occurs in the Mississippi River drainage basin south to Alabama and Mississippi.
+This species occurs in the Mississippi River drainage basin south to Alabama and Mississippi and east to the French Broad River in western North Carolina.
 It occurs in the Great Lakes and the Detroit River, east down the St. Lawrence River to the limits of fresh water.
 In the west, it reaches Lake Winnipeg and the North Saskatchewan and South Saskatchewan Rivers.
 In the north, it is found in the Hudson Bay Lowland.
 In the east, the species lives in Lake Champlain and in some Vermont rivers, including the Winooski, Lamoille and Missisquoi rivers, and Otter Creek.
 This distribution makes sense in that all these areas were linked by the large lakes that formed as the glaciers retreated from North America at the end of the last ice age (e.g., Lake Agassiz, Lake Iroquois).

 These sturgeon often migrate in search of food or suitable spawning locations, or in response to seasonal environmental conditions.
 Juveniles typically inhabit pools greater than about 6 feet in depth, and adults typically live deep in large lakes.
 They are not often far from suitable spawning locations.
 The abundance of prey also plays a large factor in finding a suitable habitat.